ggcarrots/django-carrots/source/python_quickstart.rst

     Your BMI is: 21.387755102040817

-In conclusion, to call a function we need to know its name (until now we learnt a bunch of functions: :func:`print`, :func:`help`, :func:`input`, :func:`int`, :func:`float` and :func:`quit`), and what data it expects from us (so called, the list of arguments).
+In conclusion, to call a function we need to know its name (until now we learnt a bunch of functions: :func:`print`, :func:`help`, :func:`input`, :func:`int`, :func:`float` and :func:`quit`), and what data it expects from us (called the list of arguments).

 Entering just the name does not activate the function.
 It will tell us only that it is a function: